readium/readium-lcp-server/README.md

 Execution
 ==========
-each server must be launched in a different context (i.e. a different shell for local use), from `$GOPATH/bin`
+Each server must be launched in a different context (i.e. a different terminal for local use).
+If the path to the generated Go binaries ($GOPATH/bin) is properly set, each server can launched from any location:

-Each server is executed with no parameter:
-- `./lcpserver`
+- `lcpserver`
-- `./lsdserver`
+- `lsdserver`
-- `./frontend`
+- `frontend`

-After the frontend server is launched, you can access to the server GUI via its base url, e.g. http://127.0.0.1:8991
+After the frontend server has been launched, you can access the server GUI via its base url, e.g. http://127.0.0.1:8991

 NOTE: even if you deploy the server locally, using 127.0.0.1 is not recommended, as you won't be able to access the modules from e.g. a mobile app.
-It's much better to use the WiFi IPv4 address to your computer, and access the server from your mobile device via WiFi.
+It is much better to use the WiFi IPv4 address of your computer and access the server from a mobile device via WiFi.

 Contributing
 ============